tario-you/solid/README.md

 5 Laboratory for Innovation Science at Harvard

-{yinshw,tarioy,leobix}@uw.edu
+{yinshw,tarioy,leobix,liushan}@uw.edu

 > Note this is still a work in progress.
 We are working to get it published.
 We've already been accepted to <a href="https://aaai.org/conference/aaai/aaai-25/bridge-ai-orms/">AAAI's Bridge Program</a>!

 ## Abstract

-This paper introduces SOLID (Synergizing Optimization and Large Language Models for Intelligent Decision-Making), a new framework that combines the quan- titative precision of mathematical optimization with the contextual intelligence of large language models (LLMs).
-Inspired by the alternating direction method of multipliers (ADMM), establishes a coordinated interaction mechanism where optimization and LLM agents iteratively align decisions through dual pricing and deviation penalties.
-This approach enhances decision quality, ensures modularity, and safeguards data privacy.
-Applications in portfolio optimization with alternative data and personalized nutrition recommendations highlight the framework’s ver- satility, with initial results demonstrating convergence and validating its ability to synergize structured and unstructured data.
-By uniting prescriptive modeling with generative AI capabilities, SOLID sets a new benchmark for advancing intelligent decision-making across diverse domains.
+This paper introduces SOLID (Synergizing Optimization and Large Language Models for Intelligent Decision-Making), a novel framework that integrates mathematical optimization with the contextual capabilities of large language models (LLMs).
+Drawing inspiration from the alternating direction method of multipliers (ADMM), SOLID facilitates iterative collaboration between optimization and LLMs agents through dual prices and deviation penalties.
+This interaction improves the quality of the decisions while maintaining modularity and data privacy.
+The framework retains theoretical convergence guarantees under convexity assumptions, providing insight into the design of LLMs prompt.
+To evaluate SOLID, we applied it to a portfolio optimization problem using alternative data.
+Empirical results demonstrate convergence under various scenarios and indicate improved annualized returns compared to a baseline optimizer-only method, validating the synergy of the two agents.
+SOLID offers a promising framework for advancing automated and intelligent decision-making across diverse domains.

 ## Demo